binhtv/cs572/homework_10/README.md

 # Exercise

 Re-write the following code using TypeScript.
-Try to be as explicit as possible and add Types toeverything you can.
+Try to be as explicit as possible and add Types to everything you can.
 When you are done, transpile the TS code to JS code

 	function University(name, dept) {
 		this.name = name;